If you’re the proud parent of a horizontal baby, you’re probably wondering when the sitting-up stage starts?

 - Use pillows instead of a baby seat.
 This is a good way to encourage sitting as your baby will have to rely on his hands rather than being held up.
 You’ll also be able to observe whether he has stronger muscles on one side or another; this can affect the ability to sit.

 Premature babies often reach milestones a little later, so it’s worth bearing this in mind.

 A premature baby might have more trouble being in a seated position because the neck takes longer to give full support to the head.

 If you’re concerned about your baby’s development, speak to your healthcare provider.

-You might notice your baby switching from a sitting position to an all-fours position, but it could still be some time until he figures out how to crawl.
+You might notice your baby sitting and then switching from a sitting position to an all-fours position.
+Even so, it could still be some time until he figures out how to crawl.